 As you build your marketing materials to incorporate emotional appeal, the first step is to pick out the primary emotion that you want to evoke.

 As an example, say you are selling designer jewelry.
 You research your target audience and decide that the primary emotion in your marketing materials will be insecurity.

 Why?
 Because you know that your target audience consists of people who want to surround themselves with valuables that symbolize their self-worth.

 Expensive products such as jewelry are worn for display.
 This is how the wearer gets other people to see it and perceive the wearer as being sophisticated, interesting, and refined.

 Marketing to a primary emotion often leads to obvious secondary emotions to further boost your copywriting.
 In the case of using insecurity for marketing designer jewelry, two secondary emotions immediately come into play: pride and vanity.

 Wording in any marketing materials therefore can and should incorporate secondary emotions for truly effective copywriting.

 Take a look at any letters, ads, emails, magalogs, or other marketing materials that you use and look for how they incorporate any of the 38 common emotions that are listed in the table above.
 This may take some practice.
 Just highlight or mark them down as best you can.

 If you have none, or you aren’t sure if you have any, then you may not be using emotional appeal at all in your marketing.
 Or, at least, you may not be using it effectively.

 This is a crucial exercise for evaluating your DIY copywriting.
-If you aren’t sure about whether your marketing materials use emotional appeal, or how to incorporate it in the first place, please contact me for a free initial consultation.
-I will be happy to give your materials a once over and give you some direction on how you can improve on what you have right now by packing emotions into your marketing.
+If you aren’t sure about whether your marketing materials use emotional appeal, or how to incorporate it in the first place, please contact us for a free initial consultation.
+We will be happy to give your materials a once over and give you some direction on how you can improve on what you have right now by packing emotions into your marketing.